gboone/notalone/students/index.md

 <div class="section-context-text">
 If you believe you are a victim of sex-based discrimination by, in, or under an educational program receiving funding from the federal government, you can file a Title IX complaint with both the U.S. Department of Education and the U.S. Department of Justice (DOJ).
 Programs or activities receiving federal financial assistance include all public elementary and secondary schools (both traditional and charter) and postsecondary schools.
 Title IX also applies to most private colleges and universities because Title IX applies to any school that accepts students who pay, in part, with federal financial aid directly distributed to the students.
 OCR also has jurisdiction over the few private elementary and secondary schools that are recipients of federal financial assistance.

-If you file a complaint of sex-based discrimination with the DOJ, it can also be reviewed under Title IV of the Civil Rights Act of 1964 (Title IV), which provides similar protections to Title IX at all public schools.
+If you file a complaint of sex-based discrimination with the DOJ, it can also be reviewed under Title IV of the Civil Rights Act of 1964, which provides similar protections to Title IX at all public schools.

 [See more information about filing complaints with the Departments of Justice and Education.]({{ site.baseurl }}/assets/how-to-file-a-complaint.pdf)